-Inflation in Hungary reached 8.3% in February and 8.5% in March 2022, and the country’s central bank predicted it could exceed 9% by year’s end.
-In response to increasing inflation, the government issued decree 6/2022 concerning food items.
-The measure was put in place to offset soaring inflation, the reason for which is “the conflict in Ukraine”, according to the government.
+Inflation in Hungary reached 8.3% in February and 8.5% in March 2022, and the country’s central bank predicted it could exceed 9% by the end of the year.
+In response to increasing inflation, the government issued decree 6/2022 concerning food items, providing for caps applicable to a list of basic food products.

 In the March 2022 inflation report, the central bank said the food price cap reduced inflation by 0.4 percentage point.
 Retail turnover rose by 7.3% month-on-month in March 2022 and by 16.2% year-on-year, according to statistical office data.
 Analysts however said that there has been increased consumption of non-food items which is not a result of the price caps on basic food.
 Food sales rose by 0.2% while fuel sales, where a price cap was also in place, rose by 50%.